top of page

 Precious metals

-Powder gold Rosenoble with 23.75 carat fine gold content, white gold or powder silver.
+Rosenoble gold with 23.75 carat fine gold content,

 Other metals